Fentanyl-laced marijuana use is a real and growing concern in the United States.

 Since then, there have been a handful of reports that are similar in nature to the original two covered here.
 A 22 September 2017 story reported on law enforcement officers from the Makah Tribal Police Department in Neah Bay, Washington, who claim to have seized and field-tested marijuana laced with fentanyl.
 These results have been questioned by a number of law enforcement agencies, and remain unconfirmed while awaiting more rigorous testing.

-An earlier event was reported on 8 August 2017 by the Yarmouth Police Department in Cape Cod, Massachusetts; it was similarly based on self-reported claims:
+An earlier event was recorded on 8 August 2017 by the Yarmouth Police Department in Cape Cod, Massachusetts; it was similarly based on self-reported claims:

 Police said the man and his girlfriend had smoked marijuana earlier in the day “but did not realize it may have been laced with another drug which caused the overdose.”
 Officers seized a grinder and glass bong from the house as part of their investigation.